Crossings Christian School: History

 Spiritual Formation through weekly chapel, daily Bible studies, and small group opportunities.

 The CCS Campus covers more than 200,000 square feet campus-wide including its first building, built in 2006 that houses lower school students ages kindergarten through fourth.
 The additional early childhood wing and PE gymnasium were added in 2009.
 Fifth through eighth grade students moved into the middle school building, completed December 2014.
-The freshmen through senior classes have enjoyed the upper school facility since 2010 and the new commons, gymnasium, and performing arts facility since the spring of 2017.
+The freshmen through senior classes have utilized the upper school facility since 2010 and the new commons, gymnasium, and performing arts facility since the spring of 2017.

-Additionally, the CCS Athletic Complex was completed in 2014 and covers eleven acres onsite and includes a football stadium, track and field, soccer, baseball, and softball facilities as well as a 10,000 square foot field house with locker, equipment, weight, and training rooms.
+The CCS Athletic Complex was completed in 2014 and covers eleven acres onsite and includes a football stadium, track and field, soccer, baseball, and softball facilities as well as a 10,000 square foot field house with locker, equipment, weight, and training rooms.
 CCS recently began progress on a new 7 acre sports complex directly north of the upper school.
 These new facilities will include an 8 tennis court complex and soccer practice and game field.
 A 7,500 square foot recreation building will bridge the two complexes and is designed for large and small group activities as well as home tennis and soccer locker rooms.